This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How BPH is treated, and the benefits of treatment:

 - Watchful waiting means you do not receive treatment right away.
 Your signs and symptoms will be monitored over time to see if they get worse.
-Your healthcare provider may recommend ways to improve or track your symptoms during watchful waiting.
-Examples include drinking less liquid or urinating on a regular schedule.
-Your provider may also recommend lifestyle changes.
-For example, your symptoms may improve if you lose weight or have less caffeine if needed.
-You may be asked to keep a record of your symptoms and when you urinate.
+You may be asked to keep a record.
 The record will include when you urinate, how easy or difficult it was, and any changes in urination.
-You will bring the record to follow-up visits to help you and your provider decide on treatment you may want to try.
+You will bring the record to follow-up visits.
+Your healthcare provider may also recommend ways to improve your symptoms during watchful waiting.

 - Medicines may be given to help your symptoms and to prevent BPH from getting worse.
 Medicines may help relax certain muscles to make it easier for you to urinate.
 You may also need medicine to make your prostate smaller or to relieve an overactive bladder.
 Medicines may start to relieve your symptoms quickly.
 Medicines can improve your quality of life.
 You may also be able to manage your symptoms without surgery if medicine keeps your BPH from getting worse.